paulie-o74/newsbox86/README.md

 12. As the site-owner, I want all areas of the site to function correctly and have no bugs.

 ### Scope
 In this first version a sign on using social profiles won't be implemented as well as password recovery.
 The user model would also be altered.
-In this first version, the upvote/down vote functionality also unfortunately was not implemented due to time constraints.
+In this first version, the down vote functionality also unfortunately was not implemented due to time constraints.

 ## Technical Design